-NOTE: Courses in the MSEd CCA program are each eight-weeks in length, and students are scheduled for two courses concurrently if attending full-time.
+NOTE: Courses in the MSEd CCA program are each eight-weeks in length, and students are scheduled for one or two courses per term.

 To receive a Master of Science in Education, Career College Administration degree, students must earn 36 graduate semester credit hours.
 In the final semester of their program, students complete an action research project related to their area of interest.
 No electives are offered in this program.
 Thirty of the program hours must be completed through Keiser University.
 Program requirements are as follows: